-- a.
-"Proper practices" in standing orders refer to the most recent version of Governance and Accountability for Local Councils - a Practitioners' Guide (England). - b.
+a.
+"Proper practices" in standing orders refer to the most recent version of Joint Panel on Accountability and Governance - a Practitioners' Guide.

+- b.
 All payments by the council shall be authorised, approved and paid in accordance with the law, proper practices and the council's financial regulations. - c.
-The Responsible Financial Officer shall supply to each meeting of the and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends.
+The Responsible Financial Officer shall supply to each meeting of the Finance and General Purposes Committee a statement summarising: - i. the council's receipts and payments; - the council's aggregate receipts and payments for the year to date; - iii. the balances held at the end of the accounting period being reported and which includes a comparison with the budget for the financial year and highlights any actual or potential overspends.